-Consistent hashing is an improvement over normal Hashing.
-Here, the user and servers are located virtually in a circular ring structure called the Hash ring.
-The ring is considered infinite and can accommodate any number of servers with/having no fixed allocation and assign them to random locations based on a hash function.
+In consistent hashing, user and server locations are virtually represented in a circular structure called a hash ring.
+The hash ring is considered infinite and can accommodate any number of servers, which are assigned to random locations based on a hash function.
 This allows for flexible allocation of servers and efficient handling of requests in a distributed system.

-Consistent Hashing helps us in effective organization and distribution of resources by ensuring minimum reorganization of requests or users in any failure.
+Consistent Hashing helps us in effective organization and distribution of resources by ensuring minimum reorganization of requests in any failure.
 In Consistent Hashing, a hash function is used to map servers to locations in a virtual ring.
-The position of the server is just a random position obtained using the hash-function.
-Consistent Hashing is organized in the following manner:
+The position of the server is just a random position obtained using the hash function.

-Hence in this manner, the keys are assigned to the server in Consistent Hashing.
+So in this manner, the keys are assigned to the server in Consistent Hashing.
 The beauty of Consistent Hashing comes when we add or remove servers.

 When a new server is added to the application, it is mapped using the hash function and allocated to the hash ring’s desired location.
 After its allotment, all the keys will map on these newly added servers passing its location.
 This is depicted in the figure below.
 When server 5 is added between 1and 4, all the requests after 4 are assigned to 5 instead of mapping to 1.
 Hence in this way, Consistent Hashing helps reduce loads of massive servers and proves highly effective in scaling and increasing the throughput, and improves the latency of the application.